zorek9502/ruby-tic-tac-toe-zorek9502/README.md

   Create API

 ## How execute the game
-  -Use the following command: bundle exec ruby '.\lib\main.rb' -Let the game guide you.
+  - Use the following command: bundle exec ruby '.\lib\main.rb'
+  - Let the game guide you.
-  -Have fun!
+  - Have fun!